The Computational and Molecular Prevention lab @ DKFZ

 Comparative genomics of carcinogenesis

-Comparative genomics of ageing
+Comparative genomics of female reproductive ageing

 In humans, the female reproductive system plays a significant role in shaping life- and health- span.
 In our group we functionally model homeostasis and dysregulation of the female reproductive tract over ageing and upon hormonal perturbation in mouse models and in human, using high-throughput sequencing of single-cell experiments.